PoojaYadav-103/Voice_AI_Project/README.md

 # 🎙️ Voice AI .
 Let's Talk

-A complete, from-scratch, real-time bidirectional voice conversation system in the browser.
+A real-time, bidirectional voice conversation system that runs entirely in the browser.
+Built from scratch without using any managed voice AI platforms like LiveKit, Pipecat, Retell, or VAPI.

-No LiveKit, no Pipecat, no Retell – every layer built explicitly.
+---

+## Live Demo

+- Frontend: Open `frontend/index.html` in any browser
+- Backend: Run via Google Colab (see setup instructions below)

 ---